racket/racket/build.md

 and 2019/16.0), `nmake win` creates a build in the `"racket"` directory.
 For information on configuring your command-line environment for Visual Studio, see `"racket/src/worksp/README.txt"`.

-On Windows with MinGW, use `make PLAIN_RACKET=racket/racket`, since MinGW uses Unix-style tools but generates a Windows-layout Racket build.

 In all cases, an in-place build includes (via links) a few packages that are in the `"pkgs"` directory.
 To get new versions of those packages, as